 Adequate sleep is essential for managing bipolar disorder symptoms.
 Encourage your loved one to establish a consistent sleep schedule and practice good sleep hygiene.

-A healthy diet can help to reduce the severity of manic episodes.
+A healthy diet can help to reduce stress and the severity of manic episodes.
 Encourage your loved one to eat a balanced diet with plenty of fruits, vegetables, and lean proteins.

 Caring for a loved one with bipolar disorder can be challenging, but it is essential to remember that they are not their illness.
 It’s also important to remember that you don’t have to go through this alone.
-A wide variety of resources are available for those suffering from bipolar disorder and their families, and treatment can and does help.
+A wide variety of resources are available for those suffering from bipolar disorder and their families, and health treatment for mania episodes can and does help.

-If you’re ready to help your loved one overcome manic episodes and take control of their lives, The Life Adjustment Team is here to help.
-We offer personalized, one-to-one support to meet your loved one’s unique healthcare needs.
-Our hands-on group and individual Cognitive and Dialectical Behavior Therapy sessions help clients find ways to accept themselves, feel safe, and manage their emotions to help regulate potentially harmful or destructive behaviors.
-Contact us today to set up an appointment and begin your recovery journey.
+If you’re ready to help your loved one overcome & treat hypomanic episodes and take control of their lives, The Life Adjustment Team is here to help.
+We offer personalized, one-to-one mental support to meet your loved one’s unique healthcare needs.
+Our hands-on group and individual Cognitive and Dialectical Behavior Therapy sessions help clients experiencing manic episodes find ways to accept themselves, feel safe, and manage their emotions to help regulate potentially harmful or destructive behaviors.
+Contact us today to set up an appointment and begin your mental health recovery journey.